TDGerve/silicH2O/docs/source/baseline_correction.rst

 Baseline smoothing is adjusted via the smoothing parameter in the settings bar, with values between 0 and 100.
 At values close to zero the baseline will be linear, while at high values it will closely follow the datapoints in the *BIRs*
 Default smoothing is set to 1.0, which generally works well for silicate glasses.
+Smoothing values are passed to the the `smooth_factor` parameter of the :py:meth:`baselineCorrect() <ramcoh:ramCOH.raman.baseclass.RamanProcessing.baselineCorrect>` method.

 Results
 -------
-Baseline corrections produce two differen results:
+Baseline corrections produce two types of results:

     * signal-to-noise ratios, calculated with :py:meth:`ramCOH.Glass.calculate_SNR() <ramcoh:ramCOH.raman.glass.Glass.calculate_SNR>`
     * integrated peak areas, calculated with :py:meth:`ramCOH.Glass.calculate_SiH2Oareas() <ramcoh:ramCOH.raman.glass.Glass.calculate_SiH2Oareas>`

-both are update in real-time in the :ref:`results bar </getting_started.rst#settings-and-results>`:
+both are updated in the :ref:`results bar </getting_started.rst#settings-and-results>` in real-time as parameters are adjusted:

 .. figure:: /images/baseline_correction/baseline_results.png
     :alt: baseline correction results